-Natanja Craig-Oquendo brings a deep passion for grassroots organizations and over 20 years of nonprofit experience to BWF.
-She’s worked in the philanthropic sector through the majority of her career.
+Natanja Craig Oquendo brings a deep passion for grassroots organizations and over 20 years of nonprofit experience to BWF.
+She’s worked in the philanthropic sector throughout the majority of her career.
 Natanja used her grit, passion, and personal life experience to help define and shape the Boston Foundation’s Grassroots Strategy — a unique strategy she built from the ground up.
 As Vice President of Community Partnerships for The Possible Project, Natanja led outreach efforts to ensure deep engagement with local leaders, families, and organizations.
 Natanja has also held positions with Fidelity Investments, The Partnership, Inc., and the Urban League of Eastern Massachusetts.

 She believes in giving back by sharing her knowledge and expertise to create positive change within the community.
-She is a Board Member at Philanthropy Massachusetts and Harvard’s Phillips Brooks House and sits on the advisory boards of Harvard Law Center and Everyday Boston.
+She is a board member at Philanthropy Massachusetts and Harvard’s Phillips Brooks House and sits on the advisory boards of Harvard Law Center and Everyday Boston.
 Natanja also has an active family life with her five children and husband Jason.